Gbau08/openCPUTest/README.md

 # Docker

-I don't know about you, but I'm not too fond of setting up new server hardware.
-Rather than dedicate an entire production server to running OpenCPU, and doing all the hard work of installing and configuring it, OpenCPU provides an official `Dockerfile` to do it for us.

-If you're not familiar with Docker, you can think of a Docker container as a stripped down virtual machine, containing only the bare minimum components necessary to run your service.
-Containerizing your service gives you some amazing advantages like tracking your server configuration changes via version control, fast spin-up of services, efficient auto-scaling of your services, etc.

 We will need to setup two Docker-related files in order to build a Docker _image_ of our service.
 Once the image is built, we will spin up a container with our image and see OpenCPU in action.
 Let's start with our `Dockerfile`: